 |Ten years ago the glacier was near the lower yellow lines|

 Vigfus drove us in a jeep for 1/2 an hour over rugged terrain of lava rock and then we hiked about a 1/2 an hour to reach the entrance.
 Every year the ice cave tour changes depending on where the ice has retreated.
 They never know if there will be a safe location until right before the season starts.
-Traditional ice cave season in Iceland is November to March.
+Traditionally, ice cave season in Iceland is November to March.
 The weather needs to be consistently cold enough for the ice caves to become stable enough to visit and explore properly.
 We were able to go mid October and Vigfus told us that the day we toured was the nicest day that they had this fall.

 |Inside the cave there is a hole in the roof|